MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 ---
 Over the years having been involved with and having observed a number of development teams, one of the most vital activities I have found a team should do is retrospect **reguarly**.

-A concerning pattern that I have observed in organizations and teams that are moving from a hierarchical or 'traditional' structure to a more collaborative structure is they **forget** to intentionally retrospect.
-It often becomes the 'forgotten' meeting.
+A concerning pattern that I have observed in organizations and teams that are moving from a hierarchical or 'traditional' structure to a more collaborative structure is they **forget to intentionally retrospect**.
+In many instances it becomes the forgotten meeting.

 > Retrospectives often become the forgotten meeting...

 Why this is I'm not sure - I suspect it is because stand-up's and so forth can be mapped closely to more traditional meetings whereas retrospectives are a totally new type of meeting.

+Another pattern that I have observed from teams is that when they get to what they think is an acceptably good place they become comfortable in how they work.
+At this point they move the retro from a regular cadence meeting to something they do on demand.
+This worries me allot.

+**To implement incremental iterative improvement you need to meet at a regular cadence.
+Meeting sporadically defeats the purpose of incremental improvement**

 <img class="img-responsive" alt="Team Retrospectives" src="{{ site.url }}/assets/images/Team-Retrospectives.jpg">